 The Old Manse, the Hawthornes' first home as newlyweds

 As success eluded Nathaniel, they lived on the verge of poverty.
 After being dismissed from his day job at the Salem Custom House, he wrote The Scarlet Letter, which finally gained him the recognition he deserved.
+In the book, he asks for the curse to be lifted.

 The House of the Seven Gables